 These use cases describe how researchers manage collections of data for shared use or for their own re-use over time.
 The use cases range from a single research project managing and organizing its own data, to several related projects using each other's data, or to data being prepared for future use in applications that haven't been imagined yet.

 |DM-01||Share a common repository of data with a distributed user community|

 |DM-04||Migration of data associated with change of primary computational site|

 |DM-06||Run a researcher-supplied tool to generate metadata for data objects|

 |DM-11||Post-allocation data access on XSEDE SP resources|

-These are the most common scientific data visualization methods among people using XSEDE resources.
+These use cases describe the most common scientific data visualization methods.
 This is an evolving field of work, since the ability of desktop computers to visualize data is improving rapidly.
-Nevertheless, it is still not unusual for researchers to need to visualize data at scales that exceed their local resources, requiring them to use XSEDE resources to advance their work.
+Nevertheless, it is still not unusual for researchers to need to visualize data at scales that exceed their local resources, requiring them to use high-performance and high-throughput computing resources to advance their work.